 - Causing serious bodily or mental harm to members of the group;

 - Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part;

 - Imposing measures intended to prevent births within the group;

 - Forcibly transferring children of the group to another group.

 Absent from these groups are those defined by classes, such as economic status, occupation, political affiliation, or civil service position—classes which defined the majority of the USSR's deportations and murders of Baltic and Eastern European citizenry.
 And why is the destruction of these groups not considered genocide?
 Because they were removed from the definition so as to prevent the USSR vetoing the entire proceedings.
-Twenty-six years since its formal dissolution, the USSR still stands squarely in the path of an honest reckoning of Soviet aggression against its neighbours and their citizenry.
+Twenty-seven years since its formal dissolution, the USSR still stands squarely in the path of an honest reckoning of Soviet aggression against its neighbours and their citizenry.
 A pattern which the current Russian regime has carried on with its 2014 invasion of Ukraine and annexation of Crimea.

 There are those, however, that believe that any claims to genocide by Stalin on the part of the Baltic and Eastern Europeans is an attempt to pervert history to diminish the Holocaust and to rehabilitate those who supported its genocide of their neighbours, that the extermination of Eastern Europe's Jewry, in the words of Efraim Zuroff, was made possible by "fanatic support by the native population."—a history the Eastern Europeans are now attempting to white-wash and bury.
 Hale accepts this thesis in its totality in his preface.